Firearms

 Over-Adjusting Sights

-There is always a temptation to make sight adjustments based on insufficient data from a single shot or wide-spread group.
+Adjusting your shotgun's sights requires a methodical approach and patience.
+There is always a temptation to make sight adjustments based on insufficient data from a single shot or a widespread group.
 However, this will lead to chasing the point of impact all over the target.

 Instead, make sight adjustments based on the average of multiple three-shot groups.
 Adjust in small increments, shooting more three-shot groups to verify your changes.